 - Improve the Department’s ability to provide proper documentation of property and events

 MWCC campus police force includes a Chief of Police and Public Safety, a Lieutenant, 4 full-time armed police officers, 2 unarmed institutional security officers, and one part-time security officer.
 They are assigned to various shifts on the Gardner and Leominster campuses.
-Officers patrol the Gardner campus by foot, bicycle, and cruiser 24 hours a day, 365 days a year.
+Officers patrol the Gardner campus by foot, and cruiser 24 hours a day, 365 days a year.
 Officers respond to emergency and non-emergency calls for service.
 For information on the Leominster Campus and the Devens Campus coverage see the Parking and Safety Information Brochure.